faizanahmad981/faizanahmad981/README.md

 <p align="left"> <a href="https://twitter.com/faiziahmedtan56" target="blank"><img src="https://img.shields.io/twitter/follow/faiziahmedtan56?logo=twitter&style=for-the-badge" alt="faiziahmedtan56" /></a> </p>

 - 🔭 I’m currently working on **Final-year-project which is based on React native Application named a project "Joint Office Detector"**
+- 👨‍💻 Here is my Portfolio you can also check my major projects here and Services which I offer at [https://faizan-portfolio-eta.vercel.app/](https://faizan-portfolio-eta.vercel.app/)
 - Check out my First Live Website Which I created for my Client **https://www.truthkeep.ai/**
+- these are some one page  using html css bootstrap or tailwind for practice
 - Simple Honey Bee Front-end one page using HTML CSS for beginner  **https://faizanahmad981.github.io/Honey-Bee/**
+- Simple Nexcent website  Front-end one page using HTML CSS Bootstrap for beginner  **https://nexcent-website-rho.vercel.app/**
 - 👯 I’m Currently working on Different project of **Web Developement**

 - 🤝 I’m looking to Become a **Full Stack Developer**

-- 👨‍💻 Here is my Portfolio you can also check my major projects here and Services which I offer at [https://faizan-portfolio-eta.vercel.app/](https://faizan-portfolio-eta.vercel.app/)

 - 💬 Ask me about **React,React Native**

 - 📫 How to reach me **khawajfaizan258@gmail.com**